 Despite these occasional successes, there are still some areas where cooperation between science and religion is not possible or desirable.
 One major problem is when science conflicts with religious beliefs.
 For example, many devout Christians believe that 24 hours a day is not enough time for God’s work on Earth and that He created time expansively over billions of years.

 Science and religion are two of the most commonly discussed topics in today’s society.
 They come from different perspectives and originate from different origins, but do they stand in opposition to each other?
-In her inspiring Ted talk, Dr. Laura Marling discusses the nature of science and how it differs from religion.
+Experts usually discuss the nature of science and how it differs from religion.
 She argues that science is a way of looking at the world that should be collaborative, not opposed to religion.
 This way, people can find common ground while still understanding and appreciating their differences.

-The nature of science is distinct from traditional religious beliefs because it is based on experimentation and observation.
-Scientists do not believe in supernatural entities or miracles; they believe that our observations of the world are what ultimately matter.
-Science has helped us improve our lives materially and spiritually by revealing truths about our world.
-Marling points out that religious beliefs can contribute to better living standards by instilling values such as morality and charity.
+The essence of science differs from traditional religious beliefs because it relies on experimentation and observation.
+Scientists don’t adhere to supernatural entities or miracles; instead, they prioritize our observations of the world.
+Science has enhanced our lives both materially and spiritually by uncovering truths about our world.
+It’s commonly thought that religious beliefs can also contribute to improved living standards by instilling values like morality and charity.
+That’s why many people continue to visit religious places such as this evangelist catholic church to enrich their lives through the teachings and beliefs their religion offers.

-Overall, Marling’s Ted talk provides an interesting perspective on the relationship between science and religion.
-She illustrates how both disciplines can benefit from each other while maintaining their unique identities.
+Overall, experts provide an interesting perspective on the relationship between science and religion.
+They illustrate how both disciplines can benefit from each other while maintaining their unique identities.
 The discussion begs the question: Should science be opposed to religion, or should they be Collaborative Partners?

 Science and Religion: Cooperation or Conflict?